Three life lessons from 2019 – an interesting year

 Lesson #2 for 2019 – Be patient and hold my tongue

 I am not a patient man.
 On top of that, I tend to be stubborn.
 Two traits that I am not proud of and hope to improve.
 I was reminded again in 2019 to be patient and take my time.
 On more than one occasion I was not patient and paid the price.
 In particular, I speak my mind at work at times when I should hold my tongue.
-It was a stupid mistake I made more than once the past year.
+It was a stupid mistake I made more than once in the past year.
 I forgot the words of wisdom that Andy Stanley talks about in this excellent sermon series.

 This sermon series is full of wisdom.